- I am a transfusion service that only thaws Fresh Frozen Plasma. Will I be required to re-label that unit?

 Note: Additive Solution AS-7 (Solx) has been approved for use by the FDA.

 The PSORALEN-TREATED attribute shall appear in all caps in the attribute section of the lower left quadrant.
-Attributes shall appear in the same order as the Attribute Groups listed in the document Standard Terminology for Blood, Cellular Therapy, and Tissue Product Descriptions.
+Attributes shall appear in the same order as the Attribute Groups listed in the ISBT 128 Standard Terminology for Medical Products of Human Origin.
 See label example below.
-This serves as specific guidance for labeling psoralen-treated products that is not provided in the US Consensus Standard for Blood v3.0.0.
+This serves as specific guidance for labeling psoralen-treated products that is not provided in v3.0.0 of the "United States Consensus Standard for the Uniform Labeling of Blood and Blood Components Using ISBT 128" (IG-002).